By Darlene Stott

 Veterinarians are often asked if there are alternatives to Elizabethan collars and why a dog needs to wear one in the first place.
 Elizabethan collars are essential for your companion's recovery, but there are other options to collars, as well as alternatives if you and your veterinarian are open to discussing them.

 Elizabethan collars are necessary because it is your dog's natural instinct to lick or nurse a surgical incision or wound.
-Caring for his injury is natural for your dog.
-Inadvertently ripping out stitches is often a side effect of your dog naturally caring for his injuries and wounds.
-Chewing on his skin or licking his wounds could cause the incision to become reopened as well as introduce bacteria to the wound, which could cause a secondary infection.
+Caring for an injury is natural for your dog.
+Inadvertently ripping out stitches is often a side effect of your dog naturally caring for their injuries and wounds.
+Chewing on the skin or licking wounds could cause the incision to become reopened, as well as introduce bacteria to the wound, which could cause a secondary infection.
 With an Elizabethan collar, your dog's head is unable to get to the wound.
-An Elizabethan collar allows the injury to heal without your dog interrupting the healing process.
-These truncated cones prevent your dog from having the ability to turn and bite or lick his body.
+An Elizabethan collar allows the injury to heal without your pup interrupting the healing process.
+These truncated cones prevent your dog from having the ability to turn and bite or lick their body.

 What are the types of collars?